Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 About an hour and a half after the torpedo had struck both lifeboats left the scene, the motorboat towing the other until Dec.
 4 when they ran out of petrol, so had to start rowing.
 At that time they were close to Brothers Isles, and headed to South Brothers to find fresh water, then set course for the mainland, one of the boats landing near a village by the name of Token on Dec.
 9, the other near Alula that same afternoon.
 The locals in both places were very helpful.

 In the afternoon of Dec.
 11 a boat* arrived to take the men in the captain's boat to Alula, where they arrived in the evening of the 13th.
 On the 20th, 2 British minesweepers took them to Aden.
 Upon arrival there late in the afternoon of the next day they were taken care of by the Norwegian Consul.
-Except for the captain, all the officers and engineers were later sent to Bombay.
+With the exception of the captain, all the officers and engineers were later sent to Bombay.

 Crew List: